lilianhabib/pe-projects/journal.md

 ## 02.7.2023
-## Lesson 226: Planning Prototype Week 2
+## Lesson 226: Planning Prototype Day 2

 ### Standup
 * What is one thing you learned yesterday?
 Yesterday I brainstormed some ideas for apps.
 Narrowed it down to 4 ideas and decided to do a pizza maker after talking to Derek.
 Met with Derek and solved a css problem that was pretty simple but I overlooked.
 I also worked on my wireframe (header, footer, and faqs sections).
 In total, I spent 5 hours working.
 8-9 hours was a stretch!
 I decided it is best to work on the wireframe a section at a time to not overdo it.